flounders/recipes/pasta/vegan-mac-cheese.md

 # Vegan Macaroni and Cheese

-This recipe originally came from Seven Secrets.
-I've modified it slightly to due to it slightly upsetting my stomach.
+This recipe originally came from Seven Secrets by Neva and Jim Brackett.
+I've modified it slightly due to it slightly upsetting my stomach.

 ## Ingredients